snarkify/scroll-proving-agent/README.md

 ## How It Works

-The Snarkify Scroll Proving agent integrates with the [Scroll Proving SDK](https://github.com/scroll-tech/scroll-proving-sdk) to handle block proving in three main steps:
+The Scroll Proving agent integrates with the [Scroll Proving SDK](https://github.com/scroll-tech/scroll-proving-sdk) to handle block proving in three main steps:

 1. Task Retrieval: The agent connects to the coordinator endpoint to retrieve proving tasks and to the Geth endpoint